Canada and indigenous group reach tentative deal in dispute that led to road, rail blockades

 The agreement will "create certainty and clarity for the Wet'suwet'en and all British Columbians," Fraser said, without providing details.

-"They are permitted and allowed to go to work," Fraser said when asked about whether labourers building TC Energy's GasLink pipeline would be allowed to continue construction.
+"They are permitted and allowed to go to work," Fraser said when asked about whether laborers building TC Energy's GasLink pipeline would be allowed to continue construction.

 The proposed agreement includes establishing a permanent table to address legacy land rights and title issues, a senior federal government source said.